-The Head of Internal Audit has direct access to all levels of management, all employees and to all elected members and particularly to those charged with governance i.e. the Chairman of the Governance and Audit Committee, the Chief Executive, the Strategic Lead - Business and Democratic Support and Monitoring Officer, the Director of Resources (Section 151 Officer).
+The Head of Internal Audit has direct access to all levels of management, all employees and to all elected members and particularly to those charged with governance i.e. the Chairman of the Governance and Audit Committee, Executive Director of Operations (Head of Paid Service), the Executive Director of Resources (Section 151 Officer) the Executive Director of Economic Growth and Commercial and the Strategic Lead Governance and People (Monitoring Officer).